ZitongLan/ZitongLan.github.io/_pages/about.md

 </div>
 <br>

 <span style="color:red;"> I am actively looking for a 2026 summer internship position.
 Please drop me a email if there is a good fit in the research topics!
-I am in general interested in acoustic field modeling,  audio generation and editing and spatial audio rendering</span>
+I am in general interested in multimodal understanding and generation</span>

 News
 =====
+* (11/2025) SmartDJ is accepted by NeurIPS'25 GenProCC workshop with Oral presentation, see you in San Diego!
-* (09/2025) Two papers are accepted at NeurIPS'25 main conference. (i) Our acoustic field paper introduces a learning strategy inspired by the reciprocity principle. (ii) Our radar paper leverages wall reflections to image the hidden people and object around the corner; One paper is accepted by NeurIPS'25 GenProCC workshop.
-SmartDJ introduce audio language model to perform high-level instruction based audio editing.
+* (09/2025) Two papers are accepted at NeurIPS'25 main conference. (i) Our acoustic field paper introduces a learning strategy inspired by the reciprocity principle. (ii) Our radar paper leverages wall reflections to image the hidden people and object around the corner.
 * (09/2024) Our work on using Acoustic Volume Rendering(AVR) for neural impulse response field is accepted to ***NeurIPS'24*** with ***Spotlight***!
 * (09/2023) I start my phd at Upenn.